 A: You are required to report misconduct.
 In this situation, using the Compliance Hotline is a good option.
-We will consider and investigate your report.
-The Company maintains a zero tolerance policy concerning retaliation.
+We will consider and investigate your report, even if the report is anonymous.
+The Company maintains a zero-tolerance policy concerning retaliation.
 If you believe you are experiencing any retaliation, you should report it.
 Your reports of retaliation will be thoroughly investigated, and, if substantiated, the individual who retaliated will be disciplined up to and including termination.